microprediction/microprediction/README.md

     my_scenarios = sorted(list(np.random.randn(mw.num_predictions))
     mw.submit(name="z1~airp-06820.json", write_key="ce169feeb3565b282d50a850dc62e0db", values = my_scenarios, delay=15)

+### Step 4: Examine performance

+Visit leaderboards such as www.microprediction.org/leaderboards/cop.json or look across all streams with:

+    mw.get_performance()

 # Submitting data to be predicted

 You can also use the writer to create a stream of live data that clever algorithms and humans can predict.